 Each Fund is authorized to issue an unlimited number of classes of units and an unlimited number of units in each class.
-Class A units, Class A1 units, Class B units and Class D units are issued to qualified purchasers (other than Ninepoint Credit Income Opportunities Fund which has closed Class A to subscriptions and Ninepoint-TEC Private Credit Fund II whose Class A units are only issued to unitholders who held that fund prior to its merger with Sprott Private Credit Trust).
-Class D units will be issued to qualified purchasers and will receive monthly distributions.
-Class E units will be issued to qualified purchasers who are directors, officers and employees of the Manager, the sub-advisors and their respective affiliates and associates.
-Class F units, Class F1 units and Class FD units are issued to (i) purchasers who participate in feebased programs through eligible registered dealers; (ii) qualified purchasers in respect of whom the Fund does not incur distribution costs; and (iii) qualified individual purchasers at the discretion of the Manager (other than Ninepoint-TEC Private Credit Fund II whose Class F units are only available to those unitholders who held that fund prior to its merger with Sprott Private Credit Trust).
+Class A units, Class A1 units, Class B units and Class D units are issued to qualified purchasers (other than Ninepoint Credit Income Opportunities Fund which has closed Class A to subscriptions).
+Class F units are issued to (i) purchasers who participate in fee-based programs through eligible registered dealers; (ii) qualified purchasers in respect of whom the Fund does not incur distribution costs; and (iii) qualified individual purchasers at the discretion of the Manager.
 Class FT units have the same features as Class F units other than its distribution policy which is the same as that of Class T units.
 Class I units are issued to institutional investors at the discretion of the Manager.
-Class I1 units are issued to institutional investors at the discretion of the Manager for Ninepoint-TEC Private Credit Fund II to qualified individual purchasers or discretionary accounts of an advisor holding, in aggregate, \$50,000,000 or more in the Fund.
-Class PF are issued at the discretion of the Manager for Ninepoint-Monroe U.S. Private Debt Fund and Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged to qualified individual purchasers or discretionary accounts of an advisor holding, in a aggregate, \$15,000,000 or more in the Fund and the Manager may reject a subscription for Class PF units for any reason.
-Class T units for Ninepoint Alternative Income Fund are issued to qualified purchasers and is designated to provide cash flow to investors by making targeted monthly distributions of cash of approximately 5% per annum.
-Class T units for Ninepoint-TEC Private Credit Fund II are issued to qualified purchasers and is designated to provide cash flow to investors by making targeted monthly distributions of cash of approximately 6% per annum.
-Class S units are issued to initial investors who provided seed capital to Ninepoint Canadian Senior Debt Fund to construct the initial Portfolio.
+Class PF are issued to qualified individual purchasers or discretionary accounts of an advisor holding, in aggregate, \$15,000,000 or more in the Fund and the Manager may reject a subscription for Class PF units for any reason.
+Class T units for Ninepoint Alternative Income Fund are issued to qualified purchasers and are designated to provide cash flow to investors by making targeted monthly distributions of cash of approximately 5% per annum.
+Class S units are issued to initial investors who provided seed capital to Ninepoint Canadian Senior Debt Fund to construct the initial portfolio.
 Units of the Funds are redeemable at their Net Assets attributable to holders of redeemable units per unit for the applicable class.